Start with where, what, why, when and how!

-Even if you don’t think you need it, you never know, you may underestimate a hike time, or have an emergency that keeps you out later than you planned and in this case a flashlight is indispensable.
+Even if you don’t think you need it, you never know, you may underestimate a hike time, or have an emergency that keeps you out later than you planned and in this case, a flashlight or hiking headlamp is indispensable.

 Sun protection and Sunglasses

 Even if it is not hot and sunny, sunscreen and sunglasses are a must if you are outside all day, especially if you are not hiking in a forest or well-shaded area.

 These items are not absolutely essential, although you (and I) may deem them essential, so it’s is up to you.

 Any other extras for activities you plan for the trip, rock climbing gear, swimsuit, fishing poles etc.

 How to Pack Your Backpack – the Positioning of Items in the Backpack

 In addition to the REI guide listed earlier, Outward Bound has some great ideas and diagrams for packing a backpack for hiking.